 We'll enjoy the story of George's Marvellous Medicine and we will be writing recipes, stories and instructions – there are loads of scrummy words to describe messy mixtures!

 Our artwork will also rely on our mixing skills.
 We'll use marbling inks to make unusual swirling patterns, pastles to draw from observation and create foodscapes inspired by Carl .
 We will be working with paint and other squelchy stuff to create a new gallery space.

 We'll use our science skills to explore everyday materials, how to change their shape with a squash and a squeeze, investigate soap products for the best bubbles and understand why mixtures freeze and melt.
 We'll learn how to measure using scales, measuring jugs and cylinders so we can be more accurate.

 Don’t worry about the mess…it’ll always wash!

-Spring Two – Wriggle and Crawl.
+Summer Two – Wriggle and Crawl.